bridget-basiq/developers/content/API-Reference/3+Stations/mutate-station-reviews.md

 ---
-title: Mutate station reviews
+title: Mutate to create a station review
-description: Write reviews for specific stations by using the station review mutation
+description: Write a review for specific stations by using the station review mutation
 order: 6
 ---

-# Mutate station reviews
+# Create a new station review
 To improve the user experience of routes you can include reviews as described in [query station reviews]().
-To able to collect reviews you will need to use the following mutation.
+To collect reviews and allow users to write one, you will need to use the following mutation.

 ## Mutation
-To be able to write a review you will need a stationId and carId.
+To be able to write a review you will need a `stationId` and `carId`.
 After that you can use various review arguments like `rating`, `message` and `tags` to collect the appropriate data.
+Keep in mind, the `stationId` and `rating` are both required when submitting a review.

 <schema name="addReview" type="Mutation"></schema>